brohitbrose/linkedin-games/README.md

 </details>

+### Mini-Sudoku

+The Mini-Sudoku solver uses the exact same baseline algorithm as the prior: explore in a depth-first manner while abiding by all constraints and backtracking as needed, and short-circuit return whenever we achieve the required depth.
+This time, trying unmarked cells in increasing order of possible candidates is helpful to solve puzzles that are specifically designed to take a long time using brute force.

+Lots of low-hanging fruit here for strategic improvements, but they're wasted on puzzles that are this small.

 ### Zip

 <details><summary>(Expand for overview)</summary>

-The Zip solver uses the exact same baseline algorithm as the one for Queens: explore in a depth-first manner while abiding by all constraints and backtracking as needed, and short-circuit return whenever we achieve the required depth.
+The Zip solver uses the exact same baseline algorithm as the prior two puzzle types, with two noteworthy adaptations:
-There are only two noteworthy mentions here:

 - We perform the backtracking iteratively via a loop and a stack, rather than recursively.
 - We add a cell degree based *path pruning* strategy atop the *explicit rules* (which are themselves few and really only forbid wall-/boundary-crossing paths, self-crossing paths, and premature numbered cell access); see the doc comments for `ZipGrid#canVisitUp` in [solver.js](./src/main/js/zip/solver.js) for a detailed explanation of the pruning strategy.